 Like any automation, when developing a new process mapping techniques for RPA a high degree of certainty is required to make it work.
 Teams must clearly define exactly which screens to interface with, the exact data required and the correct manipulation, if you want to achieve successful RPA process mapping.

 Get any of this wrong and your robot may be fast, they may be cheaper than a human, but the output renders it worse than useless, even potentially dangerous.
 However, the way humans work, especially in organic process, is rarely full of certainty.
 Processes can be opaque, overly complicated and difficult to explain.
-To bridge this gap you need a stable approach to RPA discovery.
+To bridge this gap you need a stable approach to RPA process improvement.

 A Solid Framework

 Traditionally you could simply rely on an experienced consultant who’s done this before, however these are hard to find and can be expensive.
 A good analyst, or subject matter expert, should be able to achieve the same objective providing they are supported by a robust framework.

 This is so key because it makes sense of what can appear chaotic.
 Humans each have a unique way to describe what they do so one of the first things to do is to be able to standardise that output.

 As an example, in a recent project we looked at a global finance process that was executed regionally.
 During the initial discovery sessions one could have been forgiven for thinking these regional activities were completely different processes due to the language used and approach taken.